 Morganite’s versatile colors mean that depending on the colder or warmer tone, it may be better paired with white or yellow gold.
 Yet, our absolute favorite gold color is perfect with ANY Morganite.

 Rose gold Morganite engagement rings are the loveliest of them all!
 The rosy hue of the gold coupled with the rosy hue of the stone, sigh.
 It makes your engagement ring look like it’s blushing all over.

 If you are loving the look of morganite but still want a ring that nobody else owns or has a little bit of history to it, than here are 5 beautiful period pieces with morganite stone to inspire you.

-1. Vintage Oval Morganite & Diamond Halo Ring
+1. Vintage Rectangular Morganite & Diamond Halo Ring

 2. Morganite Vintage Estate Diamond

 For the right buyer, this one-of-a-kind morganite ring is going to shine bright (like a diamond!).
 The art deco inspiration is evident in the geometric styling.

 Why have one diamond when you can get a whole cluster?

 Sparkly and gorgeous.
 Well-crafted by 5-star Etsy artisan, this morganite ring in rose gold is sure to get you plenty of compliments.

 Wow.
 What can we say about this buckle style ring crafted in platinum — unique, chunky, and GoT worthy!